ishantyagii/EDA_Retail-Store/README.md

 OBJECTIVE

-● As an data analyst, try to find out the weak areas where you can work to make more profit.
+● Find out weak areas where we need to work in order to increase profit.

 ● What business problems do you encounter on exploring the data?
 What is your approach to solve them?